SpeechColab/Leaderboard/README.md

    - defines a simplest-possible specification on recognition interface, the format of input test sets, the format of output recognition results.
    - As long as model submitters conform to this specification, a fully automated pipeline will take care of the rest (e.g. data preparation -> recognition invocation -> text post processing -> WER/CER/SER evaluation)

-With SpeechIO leaderboard, anyone can benchmark/reproduce/compare systems in model-zoo over various tasks in testset-zoo.
+With SpeechIO leaderboard, _**anyone can benchmark, reproduce, compare others' systems on local machine**_, as long as they are published in model zoo and test-set zoo.

 ---